Skip to content

 • Is it meaningfully cheaper than Wegovy out of pocket?

-Reading it from the UK angle
+Reading this from the UK angle

-The practical UK takeaways:
+Three practical UK takeaways:

 • Private clinics can move faster than NHS pathways once a licence is in hand.

-• For people already paying privately, a generic entrant is where meaningful monthly-cost compression usually starts — but the weekly options (Wegovy, Mounjaro) are the price anchor, not brand Saxenda.
+• For people already paying privately, a generic entrant is where meaningful monthly-cost compression usually starts — but the weekly options (Wegovy, Mounjaro) are the anchor, not brand Saxenda.

 How to read this in your market